 Allow All Policies (Default)

 DNSFilter sets newly-created policies to allow Uncategorized/Unknown domains by default.
-This is in order to avoid introducing an overly strict setting which would restrict functionality for most users.
+This is in order to avoid introducing an overly strict setting that would restrict functionality for most users.
 This setting only affects Uncategorized domains.
-Categories which the user has set in their policy will still take effect.
+Categories that the user has set in their policy will still take effect.

 Although this policy is the least restrictive, DNS requests to never before seen domains will still trigger the AI engine to scan and classify them, so that future DNS requests are treated accordingly.